mikeguron/IMDB_Viz_Dash_App/README.md

 `conda activate dataviz-532`

-In the root directory of the IMDB_Viz_Dash_App folder, run the following to change to the appropriate directory and deploy the app locally:
+In the root directory of the IMDB_Viz_Dash_App folder, run the following lines of code to change to the appropriate directory and deploy the app locally:

 `cd src`